FDA Commissioner Announces Risk-Based Plan for Digital Health Technology

 Promising a “modern and efficient” regulatory process, the head of the Food and Drug Administration (FDA) announced a pilot program aimed at supporting the development of digital health technologies, saying it’s possible that lower-risk products wouldn’t even face premarket review by the agency and that higher-risk products “could be marketed with a streamlined FDA premarket review.”

-As part of that pilot program, which FDA Commissioner Scott Gottleib, MD, said would launch this fall, the FDA is looking into the creation of a third-party certification program, which could play a crucial evaluation role in getting products to market.
+As part of that pilot program, which FDA Commissioner Scott Gottlieb, MD, said would launch this fall, the FDA is looking into the creation of a third-party certification program, which could play a crucial evaluation role in getting products to market.

-“Certification could be used to assess, for example, whether a company consistently and reliably engaged in high-quality software design and testing (validation) and ongoing maintenance of its software products,” Gottleib wrote in a June 15 FDA blog post. ”Employing a unique pre-certification program for software as a medical device (SaMD) could reduce the time and cost of market entry for digital health technologies.”
+“Certification could be used to assess, for example, whether a company consistently and reliably engaged in high-quality software design and testing (validation) and ongoing maintenance of its software products,” Gottlieb wrote in a June 15 FDA blog post. ”Employing a unique pre-certification program for software as a medical device (SaMD) could reduce the time and cost of market entry for digital health technologies.”

 He wrote that product developers could use data gathered by the National Evaluation System for health Technology (NEST) to expedite market entry and expansion.
 NEST is operated by the Medical Device Innovation Consortium, a public-private partnership.